NCAR/wrfcloud/docs/Users_Guide/installation.rst

   * Do you want to upload an SSH public key for an admin? [*Recommend Yes*]
   * Paste your public key, often found at ${HOME}/.ssh/id_rsa.pub:

-    * Copy and paste the output of this command into the CloudShell window:
+    * Copy and paste the output of this command into the CloudShell terminal:

       .. code-block:: ini